-Marnix Zwart, CEO and co-founder of Kroodle, a digital insurance company in the Netherlands, describes Global Orange as fast and responsive.
-"They have short delivery times and their knowledge about the latest developments in the online and social market is important," he says.
+Marnix Zwart, CEO and co-founder of Kroodle, a digital insurance company in the Netherlands, describes Global Orange hands.

+as fast and responsive.
+"They have short

+delivery times and their knowledge about

+the latest developments in the online and

 The company did not disclose its actual revenues, but claims it has reached profitability in the last three years.
 "This year we will double in size and I think we'll double again by 2015," Gortemaker adds.